Amy Kremer: 2022–present

 Following Mo Brooks' loss to Katie Britt in the Republican U.S. Senate primary in Alabama in June 2022, Kremer said Trump's endorsement of Britt indicated he was "disconnected from the [Republican] base".

 In the October 2023 election for Speaker of the United States House of Representatives, Kremer supported Jim Jordan's campaign and called on supporters to contact members of Congress to ask them to support Jordan.

 In November 2023, Kremer testified in support of Trump in a Colorado lawsuit brought by voters who argued that Trump was ineligible to hold office under the Fourteenth Amendment to the United States Constitution due to his role in the January 2021 Capitol attack.
 In her testimony, Kremer called those in attendance at the January 6 rally "freedom-loving citizens", and said she had seen nothing indicating that they were likely to become violent.

 In May 2024, Kremer ran for one of two seats representing Georgia on the Republican National Committee (RNC).
 She argued that the RNC had not done enough to aid Trump and his supporters, including 16 Georgia Republicans prosecuted for falsely claiming to be presidential electors in 2020.
 Kremer was elected alongside incumbent Jason Thompson.
 In August 2025, Kremer supported Joe Gruters' successful campaign to become chair of the RNC.

+In May 2026, Kremer was one of a number of Trump allies who signed a letter urging his administration to test and approve powerful artificial intelligence (AI) models prior to public release.
+Kremer said she supported the passage of a law regulating artificial intelligence, which she described as "the most powerful technology in the world and in human history".

+As of June 2026, Kremer was chair of Humans First, a conservative advocacy group opposed to the AI and technology industries.
+Humans First was funded in part by the Center for AI Safety.
+Kremer said she was motivated to campaign against AI after becoming aware of cases in which chatbots may have contributed to suicide or self-harm, and saw similarities between protests against data centers and the Tea Party movement.
+Kremer and Humans First organized protests in several U.S. cities in July 2026.
+Kremer said opposition to data centers was a nonpartisan issue and predicted it would be a major issue in the 2026 midterm elections and the 2028 United States presidential election.